OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

 The protocol interpolated molecular interactions between the initial and final state of the perturbation using a discrete set of lambda windows.
 A function describes how the different lambda components (bonded and nonbonded terms) are interpolated.
 Only parameters that differ between state A (``lambda=0``) and state B (``lambda=1``) are interpolated.
-In the default lambda function in the :class:`.RelativeHybridTopologyProtocol`, first the electrostatic interactions of state A are turned off while simulataneously turning on the van-der-Waals interactions of state B. Then, the van-der-Waals interactions of state A are turned off while simulatenously turning on the electrostatic interactions of state B. Bonded interactions are interpolated linearly between lambda=0 and lambda=1.
+In the default lambda function in the :class:`.RelativeHybridTopologyProtocol`, first the electrostatic interactions of state A are turned off while simultaneously turning on the van-der-Waals interactions of state B. Then, the van-der-Waals interactions of state A are turned off while simultaneously turning on the electrostatic interactions of state B. Bonded interactions are interpolated linearly between lambda=0 and lambda=1.

 Simulation details
 ~~~~~~~~~~~~~~~~~~